-INTEREST OF AMICI CURIAE\
+INTEREST OF AMICI CURIAE

 Amici are well-recognized legal scholars whose research focuses on the study of election law in the United States.
 As such, amici have a strong interest in ensuring courts considering challenges to voting rules properly understand the per curiam order in Purcell v.
 Gonzalez, 549 U.S. 1 (2006), especially in this important period before the November 3, 2020 election.
 Amici write in support of neither party.
 Instead, they submit this brief out of concern that some courts have treated Purcell as establishing a prohibition on or presumption against enjoining allegedly unlawful voting rules near in time to an election and as a result have dispensed with careful consideration of the multiple factors that properly bear on whether injunctive relief is appropriate.
+Amici respectfully urge the Court to provide further guidance to lower courts on this issue.